wpgp/QGIS-pypopRF/QpypopRF.md

 # Summary

 Accurate data on the spatial distribution of population is an essential source of information to a wide range of environmental, health and sustainable developmental applications.
 Consequently, there has been considerable work to develop modelled gridded datasets that accurately capture population distributions at subnational scales.
 However, generating these datasets generally demands specialised expertise of statistical modelling approaches and computational programming methods.
 To overcome these challenges, the Spatial Data Infrastructure (SDI) Team at WorldPop have developed the QGIS pypopRF Plugin, a high-resolution population mapping tool that uses machine learning and dasymetric techniques within open-source GIS software [@QGIS.org, 2025].
 The QGIS pypopRF Plugin transforms input data into detailed gridded population distribution maps using a random forest (RF) dasymetric modelling approach [@Stevens et al., 2007] that combines census data, building information and various spatial constraints.
-The core computational functionality of the plugin is provided by the pypopRF Python package; however, to enable non-technical users without programming expertise , the QGIS pypopRF Plugin offers a suite of tools within a graphical interface to facilitate the implementation of top-down population disaggregation methods [@Wardrop et al., 2018].
+The core computational functionality of the plugin is provided by the pypopRF Python package; however, to enable non-technical users without programming expertise, the QGIS pypopRF Plugin offers a suite of tools within a graphical interface to facilitate the implementation of top-down population disaggregation methods [@Wardrop et al., 2018].
 Users can easily adjust input data and settings within a customisable interface.
 Population modelling can be computationally intensive, therefore the plugin has been developed to subdivide work among multiple subtasks for parallel processing.
 This paper aims to describe the core functionality and features of the QGIS pypopRF Plugin, and how the plugin can be leveraged to create high-resolution gridded population data.

 # Statement of need

 Globally, population dynamics display considerable variation across local-regional scales due to the interface of a series of phenomena.
-Notable amongst these phenomena are demographic trends [@OECD, 2024], urbanization [@Sun et al., 2020], and migration patterns [@Qiao et al., 2024] which shape human population distribution and change in distinct ways across countries and regions.
+Notable amongst these phenomena are demographic trends [@OECD, 2024], urbanisation [@Sun et al., 2020], and migration patterns [@Qiao et al., 2024] which shape human population distribution and change in distinct ways across countries and regions.
 In this setting, subnational population datasets are essential to capturing these dynamics and therefore a swathe of applications, including public health strategy, disaster risk management, urban planning and resource allocation [@Maneepong et al., 2025; @Wardrop et al., 2018].

 However, generating gridded population typically requires expertise in statistical methods and programming skills [@Leyk et al., 2019; Tatem et al., 2007].
 In-fact tools that precede this plugin, pypopRF [@Priyatikanto et al., 2025] and popRF for R [@Bondarenko et al., 2021], are primarily operable at a command-line or scripting level, thereby limiting the accessibility of these methods from a wider community.
 Therefore, open-source and replicable tools for population modelling are crucial to bridging the gap between data curators and data users [@Mobasheri et al., 2020].